-MT PASA output specifications NER 3.7.2(f) MT PASA publication Output details Library and the Network Outage Schedule for accurate and comprehensive information on applicable constraints. (iv) Forecast interconnector transfer capabilities and the discrepancy between forecast interconnector transfer capabilities and the forecast capacity of the relevant interconnector in the absence of outages on the relevant interconnector only MT PASA Reliability Run Constraint library & NOS MT PASA Reliability Run will provide range estimates of interconnector capabilities in the presence of outages.
-The Interconnector Capability Report will provide estimates of interconnector capabilities under system normal conditions.
+MT PASA output specifications NER 3.7.2(f) MT PASA publication Output details and the forecast capacity of the relevant interconnector in the absence of outages on the relevant interconnector only outages.
+The Interconnector Capability Report 19 will provide estimates of interconnector capabilities under system normal conditions.
 AEMO recommends using the Constraint Library and the Network Outage Schedule for accurate and comprehensive information on applicable constraints. (v) When and where network constraints may become binding on the dispatch of generation or load MT PASA Reliability Run Constraint Report Constraints may bind at different times in Reliability Run, depending on the demand and VRE generation trace used, forced outages and generation dispatch.
-AEMO will also provide a "plain English" report on constraints that provides further details on generators impacted by binding constraints .
+AEMO will also provide a "plain English" report on constraints that provides further details on generators impacted by binding constraints 20 .
 Appendix G provides a link with instructions for this report.